CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Attributes.md

 - INT is factored into all INT Governed skills (General Knowledge, Survival, Willpower, Communication, etc...).
 - For every point in INT the player receives 3 additional skill points to spend.
-- INT is a character's spiritual/mental durability.
-- For every point in INT the character can reduce a spiritual/mental victory level achieved against them in combat once every combat encounter.
-- For every point in INT the character can reduce a spiritual/mental injury against them outside of combat.
+- INT is a character's soul and mental durability.
+In combat, for every point in INT a character can reduce a victory level achieved against them from soul (spiritual) or mental (psychic) damage types once every combat encounter.
+Outside of combat, for every point in INT a character can reduce a soul or mental damage type injury against them as many times as they want, granted there is a couple minutes of respite between each injury.

 ## Common Questions